leon-thomm/Ryven/docs/README.md

 ## Tokens

 A so-called _token_ is created when an execution 'impulse' is created.
-It tells the node instance receiving an update event call whether the script is still executing the same execution string.
+It tells the node receiving an update event call whether the script is still executing the same execution string.

 ![](/resources/images/pyScript6.PNG)

-The + node instance does not have to update again when the set var b node instance causes a request for the output value through the / node instance, because the + already updated when the set var a node instance requested data.
+The + node does not have to update again when the set var b node causes a request for the output value through the / node, because the + already updated when the set var a node requested data.
 That is a performance measure.
-It might seem a little overpowered but if this + node instance would depend on a few other passive node instances which themselves depend on event more passive node instances, we would run very quickly into serious performance issues.
+It might seem a little overpowered but if this + node would depend on a few other nodes which themselves depend on event more nodes, we would run very quickly into serious performance issues.

 I'm actually proud of that.
 I just got the idea very spontaniously one sunday morning and for my conditions this is working way too well :)